UWMRO/react-tutorial/README.md

 If you are not installing WSL (not really needed for this example, but maybe recommended long-term) just download [NodeJS for Windows 64-bit](https://nodejs.org/en/download/) and [Git for Windows](https://gitforwindows.org) and install them normally.
 NodeJS for Windows includes `npm`.
 After that, open a `PowerShell` terminal as administrator and issue `npm` and `git`.
 If you get some lists of commands and no obvious errors, you should be good to go.

 If you want to install WSL, follow [these instructions](https://learn.microsoft.com/en-us/windows/wsl/install) and install the Ubuntu distribution from the Microsoft Store.
 Once WSL is installed, open Ubuntu and follow [these instructions](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl) to set up nvm, NodeJS, and npm.
-Do not install them using `sudo apt install`, that doesn't seem to work well.
+Do not install them using `sudo apt install`; that doesn't seem to work well.
 Ubuntu should come with Git installed so you don't need to do anything there.

 ### Linux

 We'll assume you installed Ubuntu, but it should be easy to find the equivalent instructions for other distributions.
 Ubuntu comes with Git already installed, so you just need to install NodeJS and npm.
 Open a new terminal and write `sudo apt install -y nodejs npm`.
-After that completes, run `node` and `npm` to confirm they are correctly installed.
+After that completes, run `node` and `npm` to confirm they were installed correctly.

 ### macOS

-macOS should include a reasonable recent version of Git.
+macOS should include a reasonably recent version of Git.
 You can install NodeJS and npm from [here](https://nodejs.org/en/download/) (download the macOS Installer).
 After installing it, open a terminal and confirm that the `node` and `npm` commands work.

 Alternatively, you can install [homebrew](https://brew.sh) and in a new terminal do `brew install node`.